arsovskidario/Operating-Systems/README.md

-find -anewer file # find files that are newer then give file find -anewer file -exec rm {} \; # remove files that are newer than given file tar -czvf arhiva.tr b* # add all files that start with the letter b to the arhiva.tr Grep
+find -anewer file # find files that are newer then give file find -anewer file -exec rm {} \; # remove files that are newer than given file tar -czvf arhiva.tr b* # add all files that start with the letter b to the arhiva.tr

+Grep
+   - work inside of the file
+   - works with regex
    - by default if no file is given, recursively searches threw whole dir -i  makes grep search for case insensitive words
    -v reverse search